-We expect bank lending to small-cap companies to continue to be constrained for several years as Basel III rules phase in and rules and regulations are promulgated under the Dodd-Frank Act.
+We expect bank lending to small-cap companies to continue to be constrained for several years as the Basel Committee on Banking Supervision's international regulatory framework for banks, also known as the Basell III rules, phase in.
 The chart below shows that the lending activity of smaller U.S. commercial banks (defined as banks with \$100 million to \$1.0 billion in assets), which we believe lend to the smaller and lower middle-market companies, remains constrained and has continued to contract since the 2008 crisis.
-In addition, the number of FDIC insured commercial banks and savings institutions has declined from 1998 through December 2012 by approximately 32%.
+In addition, the number of FDIC-insured commercial banks and savings institutions has declined from 1998 through December 2012 by approximately 32%.
 We believe that the relative decline in competition will drive a higher volume of deal flow to us.